Coat of arms of the London Borough of Croydon

 The mural crown is a common heraldic symbol for local municipal authority in a town or city.
 Out of the crown comes a heraldic fountain, a symbol for water, in this case the source of the River Wandle in particular.
 The fountain is surrounded by a branch of oak and a branch of beech, for the Purley oak and Purley beech, significant trees in the area which were also present in the Coulsdon and Purley coat of arms.

 The supporters are a black lion and a silver horse.
 The lion comes from the arms of Coulsdon and Purley and is again a reference to Hyde Abbey.
 The horse is from the arms of the Earls of Surrey, since the two merged entities were situated in Surrey before becoming part of Greater London.
-Croydon was never a constituent part of the County Council area of Surrey, but only of the historic county.
-Surrey County Council and The County Borough of Croydon (granting the borough county status) both occurred because of the Local Government Act of 1888 and implemented on 1 April 1889.
+Croydon was never a constituent part of the administrative county council area of Surrey, but only of the historic county.
+Surrey County Council and the County Borough of Croydon (granting the borough county status) were both created because of the Local Government Act 1888 and were implemented from 1 April 1889.
 Coulsdon and Purley UDC was a constituent of the old Surrey County Council.

 The supporters wear collars, each with a cross formy fitchy.
 These crosses are from the coat of arms of the Diocese of Canterbury, again recalling the association with the see through the Croydon Palace, and three crosses like these were displayed in the coat of arms of the former county borough.